morrisond23/CSC6301/README.md

 *SortedStack* is a program I first created for Project 4 as *SortedLinkedList*.
 Later, the specifications were changed for Project 5 and the program was renamed to *SortedStack*.

+This program was written as part of my CSC6301 class towards my Masters in Computer Science.

 ## TEST SMALL HEADING

 Text